Do people actually work in

 To try to bridge this inherent generation gap, we wanted to make an easy-to-use, easy-to-see, easy-to-carry computer for those who are without a computer and for those who have one but are intimidated by its complexities.
 Moreover, we wanted a communication tool that wasn't a phone.

 Although many people from the "older" generation grew up computer-less, there are a good many of us who made our living over the years, in and around the computer industry.
 With the growing bubble of retirees, (boomers and beyond), that are coming of age, we decided to develop a product for the non-computer-jocks to stay connected with their family, friends and the world around them, yet give the pc-literate folks a lot of expansion room.
 So, out of that need, and with the help of a few available techno-geezers here in Hawaii, we set about to create what we think is an ideal product for its given purpose.
-And, so was borne the Senior Touch Pad tablet - back in the days when tablets were first created.

 Thanks for visiting our site.